CarGurus Header

 Winning Vehicle Image

-According to CarGurus experts, the overall rating for the 2025 Hyundai Kona Electric is 8.3 out of 10, while the 2025 Hyundai Ioniq 5 scores 8.7 out of 10.
-Based on these ratings, the 2025 Hyundai Ioniq 5 is the recommended choice, offering a more comprehensive package with its distinctive design, longer range, and advanced technology features.
+According to CarGurus experts, the overall rating for the 2025 Hyundai Kona Electric is 8.3 out of 10, while the 2026 Hyundai Ioniq 5 scores 8.0 out of 10.
+Based on these ratings, the 2025 Hyundai Kona Electric is recommended for its higher overall score, offering a balance of affordability, comfort, and essential features.

 Choose the 2025 Hyundai Kona Electric if: